- Who is a front-end developer?

-CSS, on the other hand, is used to create the page’s layout, color, fonts, and style.
-Both of these languages are required to work as a front-end developer.
+CSS, on the other hand, is used to create the page’s layout, colour, fonts, and style.
+Both of these languages are required to work as front-end developers.

 Many new features in ES6 include arrow functions, template strings, class destruction, modules, and more.

 jQuery reduces common operations that require numerous lines of JS code into a structure that can be executed with just one line of code.

 The good news for front-end developers is that they don’t have to start from scratch with every feature.
 Logging in to a website or using the search box on a blog, for example, are common functionalities for which these frameworks have components.

 Frameworks have their own set of advantages and disadvantages.
 As a result, it’s critical to understand which framework is ideal for the application you’re developing.